aau-claaudia/hpc/docs/taaurus/faqs.md

     - [Request support from CLAAUDIA](https://serviceportal.aau.dk/serviceportal?id=sc_cat_item&sys_id=66738c41c3c34610f0f3041ad001310d)

 ??? question "Do we need ethical approval and GDPR registration to get access?"
-    Yes.
-Both are required.

-    These items do not need to be fully approved before submitting Part 1, but they must be approved before submitting Part 2 in the [application process](/taaurus/how-to-access/).
+    It depends on your project.

+    If your project processes personal data or requires research ethics review, **GDPR registration and ethical approval are required** and must be approved before you submit Part 2.

+    If they are **not required**, you can confirm this in the Part 2 form.
+See [Part 2 — Create your TAAURUS project](/taaurus/how-to-access/#part-2-create-your-taaurus-project).

     - [Read more about GDPR registration](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Anmeldelse%20og%20registreringer.aspx)
     - [Read more about ethical approval](https://forms-intern.aau.dk/dialogue/AAU084/Ansgning_om_forskningsetisk_godkendelse)